 Weight management in dogs is crucial for overall health and can help prevent diseases like diabetes and joint problems.
 Diets for weight management typically have lower calorie content, are higher in fiber to help the dog feel full, and still provide all the necessary nutrients.

-Exploring Diet Types: From Grain-Free to Raw
+Exploring Diet Types: From Grain-Free To Raw

 Grain-Free Dog Food: Hype or Health?